sanikamamidwar08/Books_library_project/README.md

 📚 Book Management Project
 📖 Overview

-This is a Flask-based Book Management System.
+This is a Flask-based Book Management System that helps users manage their book collection.
-It allows users to manage their book collection — add new books, view details, edit, and delete them easily.
+Users can add, view, edit, and delete books with ease.
+The project also includes user authentication for secure access.

 🚀 Features

-📝 Add new books
+📝 Add new books to the collection

-📖 View available books
+📖 View available books with details

-✏️ Edit book details
+✏️ Edit book details (title, author, etc.)

-❌ Delete books
+❌ Delete books from the collection

 👤 User authentication (Register / Login)

-🎨 Custom CSS styling
+🎨 Custom CSS styling for better UI

 🛠 Tech Stack